-Richard & Donna Rudebusch have submitted a petition to rezone the East 1 Acre of Rudebusch Addition Easterly 2 Acres of Lot 1 in NE1/4 of Sec 4, T109N, R50W, also known as 1809 West 20th Street South.
+Richard & Donna Rudebusch have submitted a petition to rezone the East 1 Acre of Rudebusch Addition Easterly 2 Acres of Lot 1 in NE1/4 of Section 4, T109N, R50W, also known as 1809 West 20th Street South.
 The request is to rezone the area from Joint Jurisdiction Agriculture to Joint Jurisdiction Residence R-1A Single Family.
 The Development Review Team does not support the petition to rezone.
+The Planning Commission voted 5-3 to recommend denial.